 Passengers with special needs

 Sometimes a simple gesture can make a big difference, perhaps a smile or just keeping a careful eye; other times, you need skills and special tools.
-We are trained in hospitals specialised in the care of people with reduced mobility, so that we can provide specific assistance and manage critical situations.
-Our fleet of Boeing 737s can carry medical stretchers and there is also room for a guide dogs.
+We are trained in hospitals specialized in the care of people with reduced mobility, so that we can provide specific assistance and manage critical situations.

 To ensure that we are able to transport your mobility aid in the baggage hold, please contact Albastar.